JRiver Media Center

-JRiver Media Center is a multimedia application that allows the user to play and organize various types of media on a computer running Windows, macOS, or Linux operating systems.
+JRiver Media Center is a media player and multimedia application that allows users to play and organize various types of media on a computer running Windows, macOS, or Linux operating systems.
 Developed by JRiver, Inc., it is offered as shareware.

 JRiver Media Center is a "jukebox"-style media player, like iTunes, which usually uses most of the screen to display a potentially very large library of files.
-Features include the ability to rip and burn CDs, static and dynamic playlists, and plugins such as Audioscrobbler and G-Force visualization.
+Features include photo and video organization and slideshow playback, the ability to rip and burn CDs, creation and playback of playlists and smart playlists with custom rules, independent media playback to multiple outputs, and plugins such as Audioscrobbler and G-Force visualization.
+It also has many interface layouts for different use cases, such as the standard mode for normal use, theater mode for use as a media center application for large screens, and mini mode.

 Regular (usually daily beta) builds are posted on the Media Center Interact forum implementing requested features and fixing reported bugs.
 The forum has an active member community, with more than 56,000 members as of 2021.

 History

 JRiver Media Center was created by J. River, Inc., a Minneapolis-based company founded in 1982 by James "Jim" Hillegass that developed networking and internet software for Windows, DOS and Unix.
 Originally the software was known as Media Jukebox and had both free and premium versions.